MAHAD-ALI-AWAN/CDF/curtain.md

 - Cybersecurity research
 - Security of modern IT infrastructure

-My proposed Master of Information Technology with a major in Cyber Security and Networking at Murdoch University is therefore a logical progression from my previous education, professional experience, and career-transition activities.
+My proposed Master of Information Technology with a major in Cyber Security and Networking at Curtin University is therefore a logical progression from my previous education, professional experience, and career-transition activities.

 My Bachelor of Science in Computer Science provided the academic foundation, while my Software Engineer role provided practical experience in developing and managing applications and databases.
 The professional-development period from August 2025 to August 2026 allowed me to explore cybersecurity and related cloud and infrastructure technologies in greater depth.